WICG/view-transitions/explainer.md

    └─ texture
 ```

 - **transition part container**: If the part is created as a "container + child texture", this element will have a width and height of the content area of the original element, and have its computed styles reapplied.
 If the part is created as a "single texture", this element will have a width and height of the border box of the original element.
+In either case, this element has a transform applied to position it in viewport space.
 - **transition part**: This element has a width and height of 100%, and `isolation: isolate`.
 This wrapper is useful when cross-fading textures (documented later).
 - **texture**: This contains the texture, which may paint outside the parent elements.
 This would behave like a replaced element, so would work with CSS properties like `object-fit`.
   - Open question: How is painting outside handled?
 This element could overflow the parents in a developer-visible way, or we could avoid exposing that part somehow (as we currently do with paint overflowing).